couchbase-examples/ruby-on-rails-quickstart/README.md

 - How to create, read, update, and delete documents using Key-value operations (KV operations).
 Key-value operations are unique to Couchbase and provide super-fast (think microseconds) queries.
 - How to write simple parameterized SQL++ queries using the built-in travel-sample bucket.

-You can find the full documentation for the tutorial on the Couchbase Developer Portal.
+You can find the full documentation for the tutorial on the [Couchbase Developer Portal](https://www.couchbase.com/developers)

 ## Prerequisites